Addons

 > PGPASSWORD=${CLOUDRON_POSTGRESQL_PASSWORD} psql -h ${CLOUDRON_POSTGRESQL_HOST} -p ${CLOUDRON_POSTGRESQL_PORT} -U ${CLOUDRON_POSTGRESQL_USERNAME} -d ${CLOUDRON_POSTGRESQL_DATABASE}

-option can be set to a valid PostgreSQL locale.
-When set, LC_LOCALE
+Set the locale option to a valid PostgreSQL locale.
+When set, LC_LOCALE and LC_CTYPE are configured accordingly at database creation.

-addon can be used to setup an authentication wall in front of the app.
+The proxyAuth addon sets up an authentication wall in front of the app.

-property can be set if you want to restrict the wall to a subset of pages.
+Set the path property to restrict the wall to a subset of pages.
 For example:

 "proxyAuth": { "path": "/admin" }